Donate

 Opportunity Reads is a monthly book recommendation series curated by our staff team.
 Each selection highlights international authors and explores themes that reflect the experiences of the communities we serve.
 From stories of resilience to insights into the countries where we work, these books offer a window into diverse lives and perspectives - inviting readers to learn, connect, and engage with our mission in a deeper way.

-Book of the month: There are Rivers in the Sky by Elif Shafak
+January: There are Rivers in the Sky by Elif Shafak

 Review by Mary Oakes, Chief Executive at Opportunity International UK.